 AL: Action Level; The concentration of a contaminant which, when exceeded, triggers a treatment or other requirement which a water system must follow.
 90th Percentile: Out of every 10 homes, 9 were at or below this level.

-NR: Not Regulated pCi/L: Alpha Emitters ppm: Parts per Million n/a: not applicable ND: Not Detectable at testing limit ppb: Parts per Billion mgd: Million gallons per Day
+NR: Not Regulated pCi/L: Alpha Emitters ppm: Parts per Million n/a: not applicable ppb: Parts per Billion mgd: Million gallons per Day